MLMH-Lab/Brain-age-prediction/src/eda/README.md

 It is useful to visually assess the age distribution in the sample as well as the sex distribution across ages before further cleaning and preprocessing of the datasets.

+It is also useful to examine the ethnicity distribution and other potential confounding factors, if relevant data is available.

 Based on EDA, we decided to exclude ages with fewer than 99 subjects and also that it was necessary to process the dataset to be sex-homogeneous across ages to avoid introducing bias.
 These data cleaning steps are performed in preprocessing/clean_data.py